VextonArchitect/VextSignal/README.md

-# ⚡ VextSignal
+# ⚡VextSignal

-A high-performance, extensible signal system for Roblox (Luau), built for high-frequency systems such as combat, hit detection, AI, and networking.
+A high-performance, extensible signal system for Roblox (Luau), built for high-frequency systems such as combat, hit detection, AI, UI, and networking.

 ---